 I am a passionate advocate for a food system that gives everyone access to tasty, healthy nutritious foods within environmental limits.
 A system which addresses hunger, malnutrition and the global obesity crisis.
 A system where citizens, producers, food businesses and governments work together on strategies and solutions which tackle these issues whilst restoring planetary and human health.

-Today, our global food system is broken.
-Food sits at the heart of many of the sustainability challenges we confront in the 21st century.
+Today, our global food system is not fit for purpose.
+Food sits at the heart of many of the sustainability, health and nutritional challenges we confront in the 21st century.
 821 million people are hungry.
 A further 1 billion are malnourished.
 2 billion are overweight or obese.
 It contributes 20-30% of total greenhouse gas emissions and is being impacted by our warming world.
 60% of all biodiversity loss can be attributed to the food system.
 We produce enough food today to give everyone access to healthy nutritious diets and yet, 30% of all food grown globally is wasted.

 I have a vision…